albertovalverde/LeRobot-Federated-Robotics/README.md

 This project is located in the main directory [Flower&LeRobot_example](https://github.com/adap/flower/tree/main/examples/quickstart-lerobot/lerobot_example).
 This code implements a **federated application** using **[Flower](https://flower.ai)** and **[LeRobot from Hugging Face](https://github.com/huggingface/lerobot)** to train models with distributed data.
 It is part of a **research project** focused on exploring federated learning techniques in the context of real-world robotics.

+## Overview

+This experiment focuses on training a robot to correctly position letters of the alphabet.
+Currently, the model is trained to place the letter "T," with the goal of eventually extending it to the entire alphabet.
+The project is part of a broader research initiative aimed at exploring federated learning techniques within real-world robotics applications.

 # Research on Federated Learning for Humanoid Robots

 This research explores how **federated learning** can improve humanoid robots in **privacy-sensitive environments** like **homes** and **hospitals**.
 These robots, equipped with cameras and sensors, collect valuable interaction data that cannot be shared due to privacy concerns.